pegnet/pegnetd/README.md

 ## Building From Source

-Ensure that [Golang](https://golang.org/) or later is installed.
+Ensure that [Golang 1.13](https://golang.org/) or later is installed.
 The latest official release of Golang is always recommended.

 Clone the project and build the binary:
 ```